karlospn/mytechramblings-site-source-code/content/posts/deploying-a-signalr-core-app-on-aws.md

 - Sticky session should be set in the load balancer.

 ### **Using a Linux EC2 with NGINX as WebServer**
 - Create a new configuration on the "http" section.
-Here's an example:
+Like this one:
 ```javascript
 map $http_connection $connection_upgrade {
     "~*Upgrade" $http_connection;